 As a designer, one of my favorite things to do is really engage with my clients.
 We invited all the United Way employees to come into our Customer Experience Center to test out different types of work stations and tell us which ones they preferred in their areas.
 We also sat with each department to get a better idea of how they used their space, because IT is going to have very different needs than Community Engagement, right?
 A great example is the Resource Development department.
 We knew they were going to need to be able to host people in their space for one-on-one meetings.
 They also needed a lot of storage.
 Our solution was to provide them with Turnstone mobile file cabinets with cushion tops that can used as both guest seating and storage.

 Each department has their own collaboration space that is tailored to their needs.
 For example, Community Impact has a Turnstone Campfire Big Table, which is great for laying out program information, but can also be used for impromptu meetings or an alternative workspace.
 In this same department, we’ve created open project rooms.
-The furniture in these areas dictate the space.
-Steelcase Post and Beam frames out one area that uses Coalesse Topo lounges and Turnstone Alight Ottomans, while JSI Connect lounge, a curved sofa with in integrated stand up surface along the back, creates a subtle meeting alcove without the use of walls.
+The furniture in these areas dictates the space.
+Steelcase Post and Beam frames out one area that uses Coalesse Topo lounges and Turnstone Alight Ottomans, while JSI Connect lounge, a curved sofa within integrated stand up surface along the back, creates a subtle meeting alcove without the use of walls.
 In other departments, collaboration spaces are more secluded providing privacy for internal meetings without using larger conference spaces.
 One such space is the flex office.
 It’s created using Steelcase Privacy Walls and is designed to be used for visiting board members and internal employees.
 Using Steelcase Elective Elements desking system, we were able to create a complementary office that can function as a meeting space with the addition of ERG Samba chairs with Designtex fabric and a small Steelcase meeting table.

 This project shifted United Way away from traditional private offices and workstations toward more open workstations--it was definitely a big culture shift for them.
-We're seeing that trend start to take hold across all industries.
-That's because companies are starting to place more value on collaboration, flexible work spaces, and using their space strategically.
+We're seeing that trend starts to take hold across all industries.
+That's because companies are starting to place more value on collaboration, flexible workspaces, and using their space strategically.
 Instead of working your way up to the corner office with the big, walnut desk, and the door you can shut whenever you want, you might find yourself sitting at one big table with an intern on one side of you and the VP of the company on the other.
 I personally love it, but it can take a little getting used to for most clients.

 I love all my projects, but I've been working on this one for almost two years, so to see it all come together is just amazing.
 There was so much that went in to this project, it touched almost all of our service lines, and we worked with so many great partners like 1x1 Design and LCK.
 It's going to be such a wonderful new home for United Way and our community in general.

-Our Relocation Service team will be relocationg the United Way to their new space later this summer.
+Our Relocation Service team will be relocating the United Way to their new space later this summer.
 Stay tuned for part two of this series when we share pictures, insights from the move, and employee reactions.